-Fig. 1 shows exemplary a measured (solid) and an approximated (dotted) parabolic antenna pattern.
-The approximation describes well the main characteristics of the antenna beam pattern.
+approximation describes well the main characteristics of the antenna beam pattern.
 The sidelobe is averaged by a constant offset floor.

 III.
-NETWORK WITH SINGLE TRANSMIT ANTENNA ELEMENT PER SECTOR: IMPACT FACTORS ON SECTOR SPLITTING GAINS
+NETWORK WITH SINGLE TRANSMIT ANTENNA ELEMENT PER SECTOR: FACTORS IMPACTING SECTOR SPLITTING GAINS

 By splitting gain we mean the performance gain obtained when each sector is split into 2 or multiple sub-sectors.
-Each of these sub-sectors transmits with the same number of antenna elements, using the same power to serve the same total number of users in a site as before.
-Theoretically it is expected that the splitting gain scales with the number of the sub-sectors due to spatial reuse.
+Each of these sub-sectors transmits with the same number of antenna elements and uses the same power as the original sector to serve the same total number of users in a site as before (the number of users per site is kept constant).
+It is theoretically expected that the splitting gain should then scale with the number of the sub-sectors due to spatial reuse, larger number of transmit antenna elements and power.
 In praxis inter-sector interference due to sector overlapping and channel angular spreading limits the achievable gain.
-Further, applying other sophisticated algorithms like PF (also MU-MIMO) scheduling exploits the spatial system diversity (in the sense that it preferably schedules the users at the locations with a good channel condition).
-Deploying subsectorization in combination with these techniques can only harvest the left-over diversity for spatial reuse gain.
+Further, applying other sophisticated algorithms like PF (also MU-MIMO) scheduling exploits the spatial system diversity (in the sense that it preferably schedules users during good channel conditions, i.e. when the expected throughput is higher than the average obtained throughput).
+Deploying sub-sectorization in combination with these techniques can only harvest the leftover diversity for spatial reuse gain.
 Hence the splitting gain also depends on the performance of the applied scheduling algorithms in the networks.